 use fltk::{app, button::Button, frame::Frame, prelude::*, window::Window};

 Check out the fltk-rs documentation for a detailed overview of its functionalities and uses.
-The fltk library is quite popular with more than 800 stars on GitHub at the time of writing. fltk is growing fast, with more than 200 releases, and you can use the library in production without concerns.
+The fltk library is quite popular, with more than 1.4k stars on GitHub at the time of writing.
+It is growing fast, with more than 200 releases, and you can use the library in production without concerns.

-Inspired by the Elm Architecture, iced is a renderer-agnostic, batteries included, data-centered cross-platform Rust library for building GUIs and frontends. iced provides an easy-to-use, reactive programming model with first-class support for async actions and custom widgets:
+Inspired by the Elm Architecture, iced-rs is a renderer-agnostic, batteries included, data-centered cross-platform Rust library for building GUIs and frontends. iced provides an easy-to-use, reactive programming model with first-class support for async actions and custom widgets.

 You can easily get started using the iced library for frontend web applications.
 The process is similar to building GUI applications, and you can check out the iced documentation to learn more about the package.

 Due to its versatility, the iced library is one of the most popular Rust libraries.
-Despite being used in many projects, iced is somewhat unstable and is undergoing rapid development.
-However, the master branch is constantly changing and might be expensive to use in production.
-You may consider using older releases.
+However, despite being used in many projects, iced is somewhat unstable and is undergoing rapid development.
+But the master branch is constantly changing and might be expensive to use in production, so you might want to consider using older releases.

-You can find projects for inspiration, code examples, and library implementations in this repository.
+You can find projects for inspiration, code examples, and library implementations in the iced repository.

 Initially written in Rust, relm is a GTK-based, asynchronous GUI library.
 It’s inspired by the Elm Architecture to simplify GTK library usage and provide an Elm-like experience.